Last year, our Christmas tree came down on December 26. Technically, it came down a day earlier due to a tree malfunction, but we’ll get back to that.

 When should you take your Christmas tree down?

-For people like me, the best time to take down the tree is as late as possible to preserve that feeling of Christmas.
+Some people have a superstition that it’s bad luck to leave up a Christmas tree past the New Year.
+But for people like me, the best time to take down the tree is as late as possible to preserve that feeling of Christmas.

 And I’m in good company.